 3ED 5030 Research DesignKnowledge and understanding of the commonly accepted research designs.
 Study of research instruments and statistics used in educational research.
 Wide reading in various types of research design.
 Critical analysis of research design.

-3CO 5260 Counseling TheoriesMajor counseling theories and their relationship to the counseling process are explored.
-Individual, familial, and systemic models are presented along with dynamics and issues that reflect and cross theoretical perspectives.
+3CO 5260 Counseling TheoriesThis course is designed to be a comparative and critical in-depth analysis of personality and counseling theories, including interrelationships, philosophical foundations, and practical application.
+Individual, familial, and systemic models are presented along with dynamics and issues that reflect cross theoretical perspectives.
 Students will be required to compare and contrast counseling theories and strategies, consider appropriate application of these strategies in diverse populations, and develop a personal model for providing help and facilitating behavioral change.

 - - OR -

 3An overview of current theories concerning the brain, development, and learning.
 Analysis of developmental concepts from birth through adolescence and adulthood.
 Discussion of language acquisition, thinking and learning styles, multiple intelligence, and creativity.
 Topics include teaching, learning, and assessment issues related to cultural diversity, technology, and learning differences.

 - Human Relations Specialization Component – 18 credits

 With your advisor, you’ll choose specialization courses appropriate for your program of study.

 - Capstone Experience – 3 credits

 3CO 5810 Human Relations PracticumThis course is a 100-hour field-based experience that focuses on developing competency in human relations.
 Students will complete field experiences in approved community sites based on their interest area.
 In addition to the field experience, students will also participate in a weekly group seminar to discuss the application of their knowledge and skills.
 Prerequisites: Completion of all core courses as listed in the Human Relations program contract.